Egypt restores ex-generals' role in provinces

 “It is Mubarak’s days,” prominent blogger Alaa Abd El Fattah wrote on his Twitter feed.
 “Down down with every Mubarak.
 Sisi is Mubarak,” he added, referring to General Abdel Fattah al-Sisi, the army chief who deposed Mursi.

-The “April 6” pro-democracy youth movement, which played a prominent role in igniting the revolt against Mubarak, said the appointments included too many military men and remnants of the old regime.

-“Holding on to the old faces that contributed to ruining political life before the revolution is a new failure for the current administration,” the movement said on its website.

-In his final days in office, Mursi drew criticism when he appointed a member of the Gamaa Islamiya, a once-armed Islamist group, as governor of Luxor, where members of the movement killed 58 tourists in 1997.
+Mursi’s final days in office were marked by controversy fuelled by his decision to appoint a member of the Gamaa Islamiya, a once-armed Islamist group, as governor of Luxor, where members of the movement killed 58 tourists in 1997.

 In a meeting at the presidential palace, Mansour told the governors their priority was to improve public services, “provide essential commodities at appropriate prices, and bring about security in the Egyptian street”.

-Writing on his Facebook page, Mohamed Abu Hamed, a former member of parliament, said it was “a very positive step” towards implementing the army-backed roadmap that envisions parliamentary elections within about five months.
+Writing on his Facebook page, Mohamed Abu Hamed, a former MP, said it was “a very positive step” towards implementing the army-backed roadmap that envisions parliamentary elections within about five months.